kenbod/sysadmin/spark.md

 Now edit the spark-env.sh file.
 Uncomment the line that defines the HADOOP_CONF_DIR environment variable.
 Make it look like this:

     HADOOP_CONF_DIR="/usr/local/src/hadoop-2.7.1/etc/hadoop"

+While you are editing this file, you may need to specify values for `SPARK_LOG_DIR`, `SPARK_WORKER_DIR`, and `SPARK_LOCAL_DIRS`.
+In particular, you want these directories to be located on a disk partition that has lots of disk space.
+Files will accumulate in SPARK_WORKER_DIR over time and will eventually consume gigabytes of data.
+On small disk partitions, that will eventually lead to workers failing when they run out of disk space (as I found out the hard way!).

 ### Configure Spark to be Less Chatty.
 (Optional)